martinoyovo/wonders_map_arcgis/README.md

 - **Dart:** 3.5.3+
 - **Flutter:** 3.24.3+
 - ArcGIS Maps SDK properly configured for map rendering.

-For more information, view the detailed system requirements.
+For more information, view the detailed [system requirements](https://developers.arcgis.com/flutter/system-requirements/system-requirements-for-200-6/)

 ---

-Enjoy exploring the wonders of the world! 🌐✨
+### Enjoy exploring the wonders of the world! 🌐✨